 How big of a deal is this?
 Are we entering a new age of audio?

-To find out, it’s helpful to look at the Infinite Dial report, which is released annually by Edison Research and Triton Digital.
-This comprehensive, media-focused survey of people ages 12+ in the United States has been running for more than 20 years and provides a reliable view of how behaviors are evolving over time.
+To find out, it’s helpful to look at the Infinite Dial report, which is released annually by Edison Research.
+This media-focused survey of people ages 12+ has run for over 20 years; it provides a reliable view of how behaviors are evolving.

-The big takeaway from the 2020 report is that everything from the “how” to the “what” of the audio experience is in flux right now.
+The takeaway is that everything from the “how” to the “what” of the audio experience is in flux.

 Specifically, the research reveals that digital is transforming the landscape in these five key ways:

-1. Listening to audio online is no longer a niche behavior.
+1. Listening to streaming audio is no longer a niche behavior.

-If you need a single stat to tell the story of audio in 2020 it might be this: Some 68% of Americans—192 million people—have listened to online audio in the past month via dedicated streaming services or internet radio channels.
+If you need a single stat to tell the story of audio in 2020 it might be this.
+Some 68% of Americans have listened to online audio in the past month via streaming services or internet radio channels.
 This is up from 53% five years ago and 27% ten years ago.

 Another key insight is that this behavior isn’t occasional nor is it fleeting.
-Among people who stream audio online weekly (60% of Americans), the average time spent listening adds up to more than 15 hours per week, on average.
+Among people who stream audio online weekly, the average time spent listening adds up to more than 15 hours per week.